Surgent's Individual Income Tax Return Mistakes and How to Fix Them (INB4)

 - Develop strategies that will assist in not only avoiding mistakes but also in providing the best advice to your clients

-- Individual income tax cases regarding income, adjustments, passive activities, and itemized deductions
+- Individual income tax cases regarding income, adjustments, itemized deductions and dependency

 - Failing alimony’s same household requirement